vivekdubeydeveloper/movie-rental/README.md

 * The application takes customer name,movie ids and corresponding rental days as input
 * The application validates input provided by user
 * If any inputs are invalid application throws exception and flow is terminated
-* If input are valid, the application calculates the charge and the frequent enter points for each movie
+* If inputs are valid, the application calculates the charge and the frequent enter points for each movie
-* The application uses charges and frequent enter points data and generate formatted rental statement
+* The application uses charges and frequent enter points data to generate formatted rental statement

-For better code flow understanding we can check below flow diagram
+For better understanding of the code flow,we can check the below flow diagram

 <img src="movie-rental-flow-diagram.png" alt="movie-rental-flow-diagram" width="700" height="600">

 ## Prerequisites
-To build and run the application we need following tools
+To build and run the application we need to install following software programs
 * JDK 21(https://www.oracle.com/se/java/technologies/downloads/#java21)
-* Maven 3.9.4(https://maven.apache.org/download.cgi)(I have tested for this version,It should work with other versions also)
+* Maven 3.9.4(https://maven.apache.org/download.cgi) (I have tested with this maven version,I think It should work with other maven versions also)
 * Intellij(https://www.jetbrains.com/idea/download/?section=windows)
 * GIT client (Optional)(https://git-scm.com/downloads)

-**If the above software packages are not installed on your system, install them.**

 ## Before Build And Run
+* For build and run the project,you need JDK 21 should be installed and your maven is pointing to JDK 21
 * Open command prompt on your machine
-* Check your Java version using below command
+* Check your Java/JDK version using the below command.It should tell version 21
 ```
    java --version
    ```
-* Check your maven version using below command,it will tell you java version for maven
+* Check your maven version using below command,it will tell you java version maven is pointing
 ```
    mvn --version
    ```
-* If your java version is not 21 for maven set JAVA_HOME environment variable,if you want to set from command prompt temporarily use the below command
+* If maven java version is not 21,set the JAVA_HOME environment variable,if you want to set it from command prompt temporarily use the below command
 ```
    set JAVA_HOME="<Path of JDK21>"
    ```
-* You can refer the link https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html for setting JAVA_HOME
+* You can refer to the link https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html for setting JAVA_HOME environment variable
-* Once JAVA_HOME is set run again mvn --version command to check if Java 21 has been updated for maven.
+* Once JAVA_HOME again check and confirm maven is pointing to JDK 21 using above commands.
 * If everything is working fine till here,now we can move forward for project setup.

-**Note:The above steps,I have tried on Windows Machine,similar steps will work for other OS also.**
+**Note:All the mentioned above steps,I have tried on Windows Machine,similar steps will work for other OS(Linux,Mac) also,which we can search from internet.**

 ## Download/Checkout the project
 * Open the url https://github.com/vivekdubeydeveloper/movie-rental in web browser
 * Click on the code button
-* If you are using GIT client, open git bash from the path where you want to check out the project,run the below command
+* If you are using GIT client,copy https url.
+* Open git bash from the folder where you want to check out the project and run the below clone command from GIT bash
 ```
    git clone https://github.com/vivekdubeydeveloper/movie-rental.git
    ```
 * It will download movie-rental project in your folder
-* If you are not using git client, when you click on code button, you will see Download Zip menu, click on the Download Zip menu.
+* If you are not using git client, when you click on the Code button, you will see the Download Zip menu, click on menu.
-* You will get movie-rental-maser.zip file, unzip it, you will get movie-rental-maser folder
+* It will download movie-rental-maser.zip file,copy it in appropriate directory.Unzip it, you will get the project in movie-rental-maser folder

 ## Steps To Build and Run Code From IntelliJ
 * Open the project in Intellij.
-* Click in Intellij File->Project Structure menu,select project SDK 21,module SDK 21 and SDK 21
+* Click in Intellij File->Project Structure menu,select SDK 21 in project,module as well as SDK
 * Apply the setting.
-* Open terminal in intellij,run the below command it will clean,build and run the test cases(make sure JAVA_HOME is pointing to JDK 21).
+* Open terminal in the intellij,run the below command it will clean,build and run the test cases(make sure JAVA_HOME is pointing to JDK 21).
    ```
    mvn clean install
    ```
-* Jacoco plugin is configured in pom so it will generate code coverage html file on the mentioned path <projectfolder>/target/site/jacoco/index.html.Go inside the folder and open the file in any web browser(Chrome,Firefox,IE) to see the test coverage report.
+* Jacoco plugin is configured in the pom file so it will generate code coverage html file on the mentioned path <projectfolder>/target/site/jacoco/index.html.Go inside the folder and open the file in any web browser(Chrome,Firefox,IE) to see the test coverage report.
 * For running test cases only use the below command
    ```
    mvn test